Remi-Coulom/joedb/doc/source/intro.rst

 - Only one process can open the database at the same time.
 - C++ is the only supported programming language.

 These limitations are likely to be removed in the future.

-A fundamental drawback of the joedb approach, compared to a database like SQLite, is that frequently updated values may make the joedb journal file grow much larger than an history-less database.
+A rudimentary C wrapper is available, and supporting more programming languages via this C wrapper should be easy.
+The option to use a key-value store instead of RAM is planned, too.
+Concurrent access to data via a server would be also possible in theory.
+So these are not fundamental limitations.

-Another drawback is that the full journal has to be replayed from scratch when opening a file.
+A drawback of the joedb approach is that the full journal has to be replayed from scratch when opening a file.
 Traditional databases have the data stored on disk, and can access it directly, without reading the full database first.
-In theory, it would be possible to implement on-disk storage of data in joedb, but this option is not yet implemented.
+(But when on-disk storage will be available, it will be possible to skip replaying the log in case there was no crash)

+Another fundamental drawback of the joedb approach is that frequently-updated values may make the joedb journal file grow much larger than an history-less database.

 An Example
 ----------